-- Only a qualified and authorized electrician may work on the power mains and the electrical components of the fan. - ▶ Prior to beginning mounting, maintenance, and repair work: Use the isolation switch to remove voltage on all phases.

-- ▶ Establish an electrically safe work condition before beginning work. - ▶ Promptly rectify any defects discovered in the electrical components and wiring of the fan. - Eliminate moisture from current-carrying components to avoid a short circuit
+- Only a qualified and authorized electrician may work on the power mains and the electrical components of the fan. - ▶ Prior to beginning mounting, maintenance, and repair work: Use the isolation switch to remove voltage on all phases. - ▶ Prevent unauthorized start-up of the fan: Hang personal padlock and tag on isolation switch. - Establish an electrically safe work condition before beginning work. - ▶ Promptly rectify any defects discovered in the electrical components and wiring of the fan. - ▶ Eliminate moisture from current-carrying components to avoid a short cir-